rapodaca/dialect/src/manuscript.md

 [Figure: Perfect Matching]

 Only some atoms are eligible for inclusion (or "selection") in a DS.
 Atoms whose `element` values are one of `C`, `N`, `O`, `P`, or `S` may be added.
 Additionally an atom having an undefined `element` value is also eligible.
+Atoms may be selected regardless of cycle membership.
 All other atoms are ineligible and must not be added to a DS.

 To support the construction of a DS, eligible atoms carry a `selected` boolean attribute.
 Setting this attribute to `true`, adds the atom to the DS.
 Otherwise, the atom is excluded from the DS.
 All ineligible atoms are excluded from the DS.